shruti10951/Machine-Learning/README.md

 # Machine-Learning
-This repository contains all the Machine Learning experimenst.
+This repository contains all the Machine Learning experiments.